AmirBachir/AmirBachir/README.md

-## Hy there!
+## Hi there!
 Welcome to my github page 👋

 My name is **Amir Bachir** and I'm a MSc graduate in Computer Science and Engineering at **Politecnico di Milano** and Interaction Technology at the **University of Twente**.
 The master thesis is an experimental research thesis on **Active Learning**, called [`Cold-start Active Learning for Text Classification of Business Documents`](#https://hdl.handle.net/10589/219585).
 Currently, my studies are focused on **Artificial Intelligence** and **Natural Language Processing**.
 It all started from a data mining course at POLIMI.